dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 ```

-S-1 operates in two centrally-coordinated two phases.
+S-1 operates in two master-coordinated phases.
 Phase 1 executes all transactions optimistically in parallel.
 Phase 2 repeatedly validates all transactions optimistically in parallel, re-executing those that fail, until there are no more validation failures.

 Recall our example block B, with dependencies TX1 &rarr; TX4 &rarr; TX6 &rarr; TX8 &rarr; TX9, TX2 &rarr; TX5 &rarr; { TX7 , TX10 }.
 S-1 will perform the following steps: